 Incidence and Characteristics of Infants with Retinopathy of Prematurity in Croatia

 where the screening for ROP and its treatment is still insufficient and not introduced in many intensive care units.

-MATERIAL AND METHODS: This retrospective study included 247 premature infants admitted to the neonatal intensive care unit of University Hospital Split, over a 5-year period between January 2012, and December 2016.
-In this paper the relationship between clinical risk factors and the development of ROP was analyzed.
+gestational age (GA) ≤ 32 weeks; and BW between 1500 g and 2000 g or GA >32 weeks if there was an unstable clinical course), admitted to the neonatal intensive care unit of University Hospital Split, over a 5-year period between January 2012, and December 2016.
+The relationship between clinical risk factors and the development of ROP was analyzed..

-RESULTS: The overall incidence for ROP was 23,9% (59 infants), for Type 1 ROP was 9,3% (23 infants); for Type 2 ROP was 14,6% (36 infants).
-Median gestational age (GA) and birthweight (BW) were significantly lower among infants with ROP versus those without ROP (29: 23-34 vs. 31: 23-34, p < 0,001 and 1,180:630-2,000 vs. 1485:590-2000, p < 0,001 respectively).
-Multivariate analysis showed that only BW (p=0,029) and small for gestational age (SGA) (p=0,045) predicted the development of ROP.
+Results: The overall incidence for ROP was 23.9% (59 infants), for Type 1 ROP was 9.3% (23 infants); for Type 2 ROP was 14.6% (36 infants).
+Median gestational age (GA) and birth weight (BW) were significantly lower among infants with ROP versus those without ROP (29: 23-34 vs. 31: 23-34, p < 0.001 and 1180:630-2000 vs. 1485:590-2000, p < 0.001 respectively).
+Multivariate analysis showed that only BW (p=0.029) and small for gestational age (SGA) (p=0.045) predicted the development of ROP.

-CONCLUSION: Birth weight and small for gestational age were the most significant risk factors for developing ROP.
-In comparison with studies from highly developed countries, infants with a much wider range of gestational age and birth weights are developing Type 1 ROP.
+Conclusion: Birth weight and small for gestational age were the most significant risk factors for developing ROP.
+In comparison with studies from highly developed countries, infants with a much wider range of gestational age and birth weights are developing type 1 ROP.